 Moving on from the chassis and beginning the transmission with Issue 16!

-I feel that there are some milestones to be achieved while building the 1:8 scale Back to the Future DeLorean by Eaglemoss.
+I feel that there are some milestones to be achieved while building the Eaglemoss 1:8 scale Back to the Future DeLorean partwork.

 For me, this is my first major milestone: a rolling chassis!
 At this point, the main frame, suspension, and wheels are all assembled which gives us a good base to continue the build upon.
 So, after all the paint work and Mike Lane’s fantastic Tyre Transfer Decals, I wanted to document this milestone with a few photos of the progress so far:

 Even though I am only about 10% complete, this has been a lot of fun and I am excited for the future.
 As always, thanks for stopping by!

 After completing Issue 15, a couple of things bothered me about the look of the wheels for my Eaglemoss 1:8 scale Back to the Future DeLorean model: the color of the wheels and the lettering on the tires.
 This is how I tried to improve them.

 The Hubcaps supplied by Eaglemoss have some kind of weird chrome plating on them.
 However, on a real DeLorean, the wheels were actually cast alloy with a silver paint.
 Therefore, I wanted to correct this.
 I removed all four wheels and disassembled them.
 I also removed the little black plastic valve stems by pushing them out from behind with a paper clip.
 I then airbrushed the Hubcaps with Tamiya X-32 Titanium Silver acrylic paint.
 This was a quick mod, but resulted in a much closer representation to the real car: